anushka-DS/anushka-DS/README.md

 [![Anushka's GitHub Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=anushka-DS&theme=dracula&hide_langs_below=1)]()

-<h5>Reach me on:

-- My profile in <a href="https://www.linkedin.com/in/anushka-bajpai/">LinkedIn</a> 💼
-- My website <a href="https://inprogress.com/">anushkabajpai.com</a> 📹 ✍🏾
-- My technical blogs in <a href="https://medium.com/@anushkhabajpai">Medium</a> 🏓
-- My contribution in Data Science in <a href="https://www.kaggle.com/anushkaml">Kaggle</a>🖥💻

-🔭 I’m currently working on - *Data Science, Machine Learning and DevOps*

-🌱 I’m currently learning - *Deep learning, NLP and Computer Vision *

-👯 I’ve recently worked on multiple Industrial relevant projects - *as part of my online Masters program*

-😄 Words that describe me - *Self-motivated, Data-enthusiast, Cosmophile, Focused, Hardworking, Story-teller, Enthusiast, Ambitious*

 ⚡ Fun facts -  *Less than 0.5% of all data we create is ever analysed and used.*